 Plus, we all know that saying about rain on your wedding day being a good omen.
 I’m not too superstitious myself, but the power of suggestion is a compelling thing!

 Wedding planning for weather | Relax and Breathe

 The serenity prayer should be your mantra on your wedding day, not only when it comes to weather, but for everything else that will inevitably go “wrong” as well.
 Especially the bit about not worrying about things you can’t change.

 The weather is going to do what it wants to do on your wedding day whether you like it or not, so you might as well put a big smile on your face and focus on the positives.
 Like the fact that you’re marrying the one person on Earth who you love most.

 That’s a pretty cool feeling and one that a little moisture will never be able to dampen!

-Thanks for reading and, as always, feel free to reach out to us anytime if you have questions.
+Thanks for reading our article on how to plan for weather on your wedding day!
+As always, feel free to reach out to us anytime if you have questions.
 We’re an open book.
-Cheers!
+Happy wedding planning!